nicksteinbauer/redbarncms/src/pages/what-we-do/resort-management.md

 featuredpost: true
 featuredimage: /img/adobestock_5251225.jpg
 ---
-Red Barn team members are experienced in working on commercial site plans and site design.
-This experience correlates with resort management.
-Scopes of work include entrance drives, parking lots, site plans, stormwater management and other site amenities.
-This combination of expertise creates a cohesive site and memorable experience.
+The uniqueness of theme park projects requires a team of experts experienced with this type of work.
+We bring just that!
+Red Barn team members are experienced in developing commercial site plans, site design, and customized maintenance programs for resorts, theme parks, and seaside or waterfront projects.
+We bring together the right team, working with landscape architects, architects, roller coaster engineers, and other specialists to design complementary walkways and concourses for your theme park attractions.

-Our team understands how to create a maintenance program for theme parks for aging infrastructure.
-We have built GIS systems for water, sewer, and storm and collaborate to define maintenance programs and budgets.
-The GIS systems can be converted into working models with associated usage fees for electrical and water systems.
-By understanding the usage, we can optimize the infrastructure by having refilling and high-demand energy needs done at night to take advantage of lower grid costs.
-We are here to assist in building the maintenance database, such as MAXIMO, and getting financial reports related to infrastructure improvements to make critical decisions in maintenance programs.
-Large resorts often have seaside or waterfront projects.
-Red Barn has a site development team for coastal projects and experts at marina design (utility systems dock gangways, fuel pier, and slip layout), embankment, revetment, dams, dredging, and other shoreline related work.
-We work with you and understand the critical habitats associated with shorelines.
+Red Barn’s site development team has experience with coastal projects and marina design (utility systems dock gangways, fuel pier, and slip layout), embankment, revetment, dams, dredging, and other shoreline-related work.
+We work with you to better understand and navigate the critical habitats associated with shorelines.

-Our staff brings the right team together, working with landscape architects, architects, rollercoaster engineers, and gets the walkways and concourses designed to complement the theme park attractions.
+To help maintain aging infrastructure, we work with you to develop customized maintenance programs.
+Our experience building GIS systems, databases like MAXIMO, and other expertise as listed below, affords us the know-how to make critical decisions related to maintenance programs.

+Red Barn’s team of experts and level of experience is the right ingredient to ensure project success through a collaborative effort working with all project team members, specialists, and stakeholders.

-##### Let's take a ride through your next project!
+**Let's take a ride through your next project!**

+Resort management services:

-•	Utility Mapping and creation of GIS\
+• Utility mapping and GIS creation
-•	MAXIMO Database set up and maintenance\
+• MAXIMO database set-up and maintenance
-•	Capital Improvements\
+• Capital improvements
-•	Pump Maintenance and Testing\
+• Pump maintenance and testing
-•	Water System Support - Operations, SCADA Monitoring, and Water Age analysis\
+• Water system support - operations, SCADA monitoring, and water age analysis
-•	Fire Flow Analysis - Hydrant Maintenance Program\
+• Fire flow analysis - hydrant maintenance program
-•	Emergency Management Plans - Evacuation and First Response\
+• Emergency management plans - evacuation and first response
-•	Fire Access Plan\
+• Fire access plan
-•	Continuity of Operations (COOP) Plan\
+• Continuity of Operations Plan (COOP) development
-•	Civil Engineering Improvements for Hardscape, Softscape and new attractions\
+• Civil engineering improvements for hardscape, softscape, and new attractions
-•	Surveying for Utility Upgrades
+• Surveying for utility upgrades

 ![]()